-Whether you are traveling with little kids or young teens, Turkey has a lot of things to do and places to visit for those seeking a perfect family vacation.
+Whether you are traveling with little kids or young teens, Turkey has numerous things to do and places to visit for those seeking a perfect family vacation.
 There are tons of activities to choose from, so once you seal the dates for the perfect family trip, it is time to plan the little details to spice it all up.
-Home to crystal clear coastlines, amazing cities to discover, trails, camping, and many other things, Turkey has it all that will add-on the quality time with the family.
+Home to crystal clear coastlines, amazing cities to discover, trails, camping, and many other things, Turkey has it all to strengthen family bonds.

 We all have been there; we all know it is a great challenge to travel with toddlers, especially when they are 2-3 years old.
-So, a 2 hours tour of a historical site would not get their attention and would not allow parents to enjoy it to the most.
-But, if you mix-match things that everyone in the group enjoys, then it would make all the difference for all.
+So, a 2 hours tour of a historical site would not get their attention and would not allow parents to enjoy it the most.
+But, if you mix-match things that everyone in the group enjoys, it would make all the difference.
 Without bragging about how we do this, here we have listed fifteen awesome things to see and do with kids in this thrilling country.

 1. First Stop: Istanbul, The Capital of All Times

-Well connected with numerous countries, easy to get, and after all, there are tons of things to do.
-In addition to some extraordinary places that we would like to include for this city, note that the population of Istanbul is around 20 million, and toddlers make up %10 of this population while the total number of children is almost 4 million in the city.
+Well-connected with numerous countries, Istanbul is easy to get and has tons of things to do for families.
+The city population is around 20 million, and toddlers make up %10 of it while the total number of children is almost 4 million.
 So, you see where I am trying to get with these numbers; Istanbul is a heaven for kids!
 Since there are too many things to do in this destination alone, here we have made a separate list for some of the best options:

 Rahmi Koc Museum

-Founded by Rahmi Koc in 1994, who is one of the richest and highly respected families in the country, the museum is dedicated to the history of transport, industry, and communications.
-The industrial museum is more of a “boys” thing that has a remarkable collection of trains, cars, boats, buses, planes, engines, and even a WWII-era submarine you can visit paying an extra charge.
-It also has a children workshop if you would like to follow the event calendar and signup for one.
+Founded by Rahmi Koc in 1994, one of the richest and highly respected families in the country, the museum is dedicated to the history of transport, industry, and communications.
+The industrial museum is more of a “boys” featuring a remarkable collection of trains, cars, boats, buses, planes, engines, and even a WWII-era submarine you can visit paying an extra charge.
+It also has a workshop for children if you would like to follow the event calendar and signup for one.

 Legoland Theme Park

-Among 26 other locations around the world, Istanbul Theme Park has more than 5 million pieces of bricks.
-Beside build & learn activities, the Legoland offers a beautiful Istanbul-themed mini-park, 4-D cinema, kingdom quest, creative workshops, factory tour, and many other fun things.
-It is best to get there earlier booking an online ticket as it might get pretty packed, especially during the weekends and public holidays.
+Among 26 other locations worldwide, Istanbul Theme Park has more than 5 million pieces of bricks.
+Besides build & learn activities, Legoland offers a beautiful Istanbul-themed mini-park, 4-D cinema, kingdom quest, creative workshops, factory tour, and many other fun things.
+It is best to get there earlier by booking an online ticket as it might get pretty packed, especially during the weekends and public holidays.

 Istanbul Toy Museum

 Founded by the Turkish poet Mr. Sunay Akin in 2005, the museum has an exceptional collection of 4000 pieces.
-It is a perfect call for children at any age between 6 and 18, as well as parents reading the history of different cultures starting from the 1860s.
+It is a perfect call for children at any age between 6 and 18 and parents reading the history of different cultures starting from the 1860s.
 This museum is on the Asian side of Istanbul and makes a perfect en-route visit if you are planning to tour the Asian side or if you are on your way to catch a late afternoon flight from Sabiha Gokcen (SAW) Airport.

 No doubt you have already heard about the legendary Turkish Food that you will be enjoying in each city.
-Well, Istanbul, thanks to its population as well, has everything and offers different types of cooking classes.
-If you are traveling with preschoolers, choosing your fish from the market and let them enjoy to see how it is cooked would be an alternative.
+Thanks to its population, Istanbul has everything and offers different types of cooking classes.
+If you are traveling with preschoolers, choosing your fish from the market and let them enjoy seeing how it is cooked would be an alternative.
 If you are touring with young teens or teenagers, even better, you might want to include a food tour as well that will encourage them to become more open-minded eaters.

 If you have plenty of time or a leisure day that you are not sure how to benefit it, Prince’s Islands might be one good alternative where you can also escape from the hustle and bustle of Istanbul.
 Taking a 90 minutes ferry ride to Buyukada, you can enjoy strolling around the island (approx. 4 km route), hiring bicycles or tandems (which is pretty fun for kids), and stay at a nice hotel with an outdoor pool for the day.
 The next morning after breakfast, you can walk down to the ferry dock and enjoy the ride back to the city center.